Marrakech City Guide

 Badi Palace, Marrakech

-The Koutoubia Mosque can be seen as the main point of the city as you will recognize it from several corners and angles.
-The mosque with its recognizable tower, is located behind the famous Djeema El-Fnaa square.
+The Koutoubia Mosque can be seen as the main point of the city, as you will recognise it from several corners and angles.
+The mosque, with its recognisable tower, is located behind the famous Djeema El-Fnaa square.

 View on the Koutoubia Mosque in Marrakech